SandeepKumar0509/Solidity--Security_audit-Blockchain-/surya.md

 Surya is an utility tool for smart contract systems.
 It provides a number of visual outputs and information about the contracts' structure It also supports querying the function call graph in multiple ways to aid in the manual inspection of contracts.

-# Surya
+ # Why we need Surya ?

-Surya is a tool for smart contract visualization and analysis for Ethereum.
-It provides insights into the structure of Solidity smart contracts by generating interactive diagrams and graphs, allowing developers and auditors to better understand the relationships between different parts of the contract code.
+Developers using Surya gain a visual representation of a Solidity smart contract's underlying structure.

 # How to Install Surya
 Step-1: Install Node.js and npm if not installed.